 - Do check for Airbnb if you have a big group too.
 Once I booked a house there and it was super nice, but then do check for the number of bathrooms because traditionally Japanese prefers to have only one big bathroom in the house even they have 3 to 4 rooms.

-I usually purchase an all mountain pass if I have planned to visit different resorts every day; Because I can take the ski resort shuttle bus for free with my all mountain pass, or else sometimes I need to pay around 300 – 500 per ride.
+I usually purchase an all-mountain pass if I have planned to visit different resorts every day, because I can take the ski resort shuttle bus for free with my all-mountain pass, or else sometimes I need to pay around 300 – 500 per ride.

 Most accommodations offer a discount on lift pass, so do remember that you ask your accommodations first before going to the ski resorts, there are also some specialists offering tailor-made ski holiday to Hakuba, for more details, please click here.

-Trip Planning Advice
+3. Trip Planning Advice

 Recommended Transportation Means

-One of the reason is, this offers you the maximum flexibility.
+One of the reasons is, this offers you maximum flexibility.
 No need to rush for the bus, no more timetable check, less trouble, not happy with the snow quality in Goryu today?

 Plus, driving to Hakuba is much easier than driving in Hokkaido, so I really think it is a good idea for you to drive if you have like 4 persons in your group.

-For public transportation options, the easiest way would be taking a direct bus, the Nagano Snow Shuttle from either Narita or Hakuba airport to Hakuba directly.
+For public transportation options, the easiest way would be to take a direct bus, the Nagano Snow Shuttle from either Narita or Hakuba airport to Hakuba directly.
 Click here for more details.

-If you would like to do a bus of sightseeing before or after your Hakuba skiing/snowboarding trip, you can choose to take the highway bus running between Shinjuku and Hakuba, more details are here.
+If you would like to do bus sightseeing before or after your Hakuba skiing/snowboarding trip, you can choose to take the highway bus running between Shinjuku and Hakuba, more details are here.

 Tips: If you are planning to take these buses, do make sure you make reservations first, especially if you are going on peak days like Christmas, New Year holiday, Chinese New Year holidays…It is very likely the bus will be full.

 Looking for shorter transportation hours or you just simply can’t make a reservation?
-Don’t worry, you can take the high-speed bullet train (2 hours) to Nagano station then take the bus from Nagano station to Hakuba bus terminal (1 hour).
+Don’t worry, you can take the high-speed bullet train (2 hours) to Nagano station then take the bus from Nagano station to the Hakuba bus terminal (1 hour).

 If you are planning to take the “Train + Bus” option, do take a look at the JR East Pass, because you can save loads if you plan your trip well with this JR Pass!

 So this is what I did with my friend once: We landed in Tokyo Airport, took the Narita – Hakuba Bus to Happo One, spent 5 days on the mountain, then sent our snowboards and gears to Narita Airport with the very famous Japanese Courier Yamato Transport (also known as black cat express).

 Ok, so that went a bit too far… the last transportation method I would recommend is taking a Chuo taxi to Hakuba if you don’t want to wait for the bus.
 This is a more private transportation to Hakuba, and the best part is they will drop you off right in front of your accommodation.

 Hum…. honestly this is not a popular method because there is only normal train going to Hakuba train station and there are more changes… with all your gears and luggage, I don’t recommend this method.

 So make sure you call your travel insurance company and check if there is any overlapping.
 If your travel insurance already covers it, just get the basic plan with only compulsory protection.
 You can save like 500 USD for a 5 to 7 days trip!

 Some plans could allow you to purchase extra coverage for injuries.
 So just check the details and make sure they fit your needs.

 But then since it is very likely the part of the road would be covered by snow and ice, just make sure your luggage is waterproof and with good wheels!!

 Also, some accommodation may have only stairs, it is a good idea for you to check with the hotel about the ski and snowboard storage access as well as the layout of your hotel.